- 01753 373 244 | 0800 999 1342 (Mon-Fri 9am-5pm)

 Sunflower: Hidden Disabilities: information about Sunflower lanyards, increasingly used to discreetly indicate to people around you including staff, colleagues and health professionals that you have a hidden disability and you may need additional support, help or more time Click Here

-The Continence Foundation: treatment, prevention, causes, types and living with continence issues Click Here
+ERIC: treatment, prevention, causes, types and living with continence issues Click Here

 Ways Into Work: Supported Employment, Supported Internships, Recruitment and Workplace Support for disabled people Click Here